mrbuilder1961/ChatPatches/README.md

 ## Localization and Translation

 If you would like to help translate WMCH into other languages, you can:
-- Create a pull request that adds or corrects a language file
+- Create a pull request that adds or corrects a language file *(preferred)*
-- Head over to [the CrowdIn page](https://crwd.in/wmch) and see how you can contribute
+- Create an issue on GitHub with the language file attached

 ## Setup devenv / Build latest jars

 1. Download the latest ZIP (this page -> Code -> Download ZIP)
 2. Extract it to your desired folder
 3. Open a terminal/command prompt, then run `./gradlew build`

-4a.
-For a devenv, open the folder in your IDE
+4. [For a devenv]: open the folder in your IDE

-4b.
-For built jars, navigate to /build/libs/
+5. [For built jars]: navigate to `/build/libs/`

 ## Configuration help